Richborough Castle: Amphitheatre

-An amphitheatre has been visible as a hummock 5 minutes' walk from the main site.
+An amphitheatre has been visible as a hummock, roughly a 5 minutes' walk from the main site.
 It had a capacity of 5000 spectators.
 Excavations in 2021 have revealed that the amphitheatre and the settlement are likely to have continued in use from the invasion to the end of Roman rule in the early 5th century.
-Vivid red and blue paint was found on the arena wall, the first for any Roman amphitheatre in Britain.
-A room, or cell, with walls almost 2 m high, used to hold wild animals, criminals or gladiators before entry in the arena was also found.
+The arena walls used chalk block from local quarries and were plastered and painted vivid red and blue, the first for any Roman amphitheatre in Britain.
+A carcer, or cell, with walls almost 2 m high, used to hold wild animals, criminals or gladiators before entry in the arena was also found.

 Church at Richborough

 There exists an unexplained structure at Richborough that is believed to be a font.
 Today, this structure is almost entirely destroyed.
 The hexagonal font discovered during the excavations at Richborough suggests that baptisms could have been a function of this church.
 The church was probably built at the end of the 4th century or at the beginning of the 5th century.
 It seems plausible that the church was built of wood.